 Praised as “...the listener is transformed into another time and place...hauntingly beautiful...full of colors...excellent...mastery." (the Flutist Quarterly) for her debut recording A Native American-Jazz Tribute/A Tune for America, and described as "Magical sound...expertly written, Sklar creates a fascinating exploration of Ancient Egypt using contemporary sound” (Fanfare Magazine) for her Silver Pharaoh/An Original Tribute to Ancient Egypt recording, Pamela is a published composer of chamber music who writes for unusual combinations of instruments.

-2019 premieres of her works include a quartet for mandolin and (other) strings, Mandolin on the Moon, written for members of the Metropolitan Opera orchestra and presented at the Hudson River Museum Planetarium celebrating the 50th anniversary of the first manned lunar landing, and a New York City performance workshop for The New York Flute Fair, with Pamela conducting her commissioned flute choir Homecoming.
+2019 premieres of her original works include a quartet for mandolin and (other) strings, Mandolin on the Moon, written for members of the Metropolitan Opera orchestra and presented at the Hudson River Museum Planetarium celebrating the 50th anniversary of the first manned lunar landing.
+In New York City, Pamela presented a performance workshop for The New York Flute Fair and conducted her commissioned flute choir Homecoming (commissioned by the Hoff-Barthelson Music School).
+In November, her Two Journeys were performed in recitals and high school/university clinics in Havana, Cuba, by Eight Strings and a Whistle.
 Other recent composition highlights include her woodwind quintet Green Awakening commissioned & premiered by the award-winning ensemble Englewinds, and a violin sonata The Ocean We Want composed for an environmental sustainability theme and presented in Madrid, Spain.
 Other recent performances in Madrid and Manhattan include her quartet The Chains of Love inspired by Cervantes' poem, co-featuring mezzo soprano with flutes and piano, presented by Mujeres en Musica in 2017 & 2018.

 A copy of her score of Spell 166 for five various flutes and organ is included in the Special Collection of the Lincoln Center Library for the Performing Arts; a featured slide show of Pam's inspired improvisation Heritage can be heard and viewed on Native Dream.